 Netrunner could use something similar.
 There are some draft packs that are available, but the drafting environment isn’t that newbie friendly.
 Fantasy Flight also has dabbled with offering the 2015 Championship Decks.
 These are corp and runner decks that are pre-assembled.
 Offhand I think it’s a great product to get people into playing Netrunner but there are some hiccups.
 One is that the corp deck isn’t currently tournament legal.
 Secondly, (aside from an apparent misprint for the card cost) the runner deck offers an odd milling strategy.
 However the idea is pretty solid and leads into a concept of offering Core Deck packs.

 Essentially these core deck packs are teaching decks focused on a single corp or runner faction.
 Ideally the agendas would be all in faction.
 New players could buy a pack and have everything they need to play.
 The deck might dabble some into the other factions and have a small spread of neutral cards (more on that later).
 The key would be to not stack 3 of a specific card type.
 Instead have two at the most.
-With cards bleeding over into other factions, the decks could serve as an incentive to pick up another starter packs aligned with that faction, or possibly get a core set.
+With cards bleeding over into other factions, the decks could serve as an incentive to pick up other starter packs aligned with that faction, or possibly get a core set.
 And if a new core set was available, even better.

-Cards in the current core set are subject to errata, while some decks are simply illegal (and not just by by tourney play).
+Cards in the current core set are subject to errata, while some decks are simply illegal (and not just by tourney play).
 Combined with the encroaching rotation, it would be a great time to consider a new core set.
 Not everything needs to be changed.
-Just a sprinkling of some new cards possibly introducing cards with similar abilities to those being rotated out with the first two data pack cycles.
+Just a sprinkling of some new cards possibly introducing ones with similar abilities to those being rotated out with the first two data pack cycles.
 This is something die hard Netrunner fans would be interested in picking up to round out decks.
 And if a player has nibbled by buying in though core deck packs, they can finally get a full set of tokens and expand their pool of cards.
 Having their hands on neutral agendas in the core set might also be an especially great draw.

 Another plus is that they’ve got some redundant cards to allow for more people to play out of the box along with previously purchased decks packs.
 Along with these core decks, now you could easily have 4 to 6 people to jump into a new core box and play for a night.
 Mind that this is something you can’t really do now with the current box set.